 But from here on out I will directly answer any questions that may help lots of FitBit users in this section.
 ON with the Fitbit Q&A.

 Fitbit has badges for walking distances.
 The Fitbit Marathon badge is for doing 26.2 total miles walking with a Fitbit.
 For comparison, the Great Barrier Reef achievement is for 1,600 total miles walked.

 Where do I find my badges on FitBit app?

-How far is 90000 steps?
 This number can vary greatly depending upon a person's stride length.
-A runner using a fitbit pedometer, for example, will likely cover a far greater distance per step than someone walking.
-However, using a purely "average" step, 90,000 steps is about 50 miles.
+A runner using a Fitbit pedometer, for example, will likely cover a far greater distance per step than someone walking.
+However, using a purely “average” step, 90,000 steps is about 50 miles.

-2017 has brought us a brand new type of FitBit Badges: The FitBit Adventures.
+2017 brought us a brand new type of FitBit Badges: The FitBit Adventures.

 The folks at FitBit have created (so far) 2 virtual locations.
 NYC during a marathon and hiking in Yosemite park.
 Each location has three mini-challenges. with gradual increasing difficulty of achievement.
 Along the way you can get views of what the route would look like, just as if you were there.

 Upon completion of each of the three FitBit Badge challenges, you will receive a badge for each of three, like to two sampled Fitbit adventure badges above.